top of page

 • 1 min read

 Located on the near east side of Indianapolis, Shepherd Community Center helps individuals and families in their neighborhood break the cycle of poverty.
-The organization’s youth programs include a daycare, a pre-school, a grade school (K-5), afterschool, and summer programs as well as employment programs for middle school and high school students.
-Shepherd’s adult programs provide education, employment and financial coaching as well as food and housing supports.
+The organization’s youth programs include a daycare, a pre-school, a grade school (K-5), afterschool, and summer programs, as well as employment programs for middle school and high school students.
+Shepherd’s adult programs provide education, employment and financial coaching, and food and housing supports.

-The organization collects a substantial amount of data from its neighbors and programs that require the use of different software programs and databases mandated by the United Way and the State of Indiana.
-The software associated with each of the databases limits the data that can be collected, presents challenges to reporting, and does not communicate with the other software being used.
-This delays the analysis of data because substantial cleaning and reorganization is needed to make it usable.
+The organization collects a substantial amount of data from its neighbors and programs through multiple software systems and databases mandated by the United Way and the State of Indiana.
+However, each system limits what data can be collected, poses reporting challenges, and lacks integration with the others.
+As a result, analyzing and using the data requires significant cleaning and reorganization.

 bottom of page